OPINION: Obesity Is Linked To Food Insecurity. SNAP Cuts May Make Both Worse

 One researcher suggests it's due to the scarcity hypothesis — when food is hard to find, the body prepares by seeking calorie-dense food and storing up energy in fat tissue.
 Dr. Emily Dhurandhar from Texas Tech University argues that the overabundance of high-calorie food in a neighborhood isn't enough to magically cause obesity; there must also be a physiological signal to save energy.

-Dr. Dhurandhar's theory may be hard to quantify or address through policy.
+Dhurandhar's theory may be hard to quantify or address through policy.
 However, certain neighborhood factors do increase an individual's likelihood of being food insecure and, it turns out, are also associated with a higher risk of obesity.

 For example, living in a food desert can negatively impact your health, putting you at higher risk of becoming overweight or obese.
 Food deserts are low-income communities where stores to buy fruits, vegetables and other whole foods are either too far away or don't exist at all.
 Even when controlling for individual and household factors, such as diet and exercise or household education level, living in a food desert is linked to a higher risk of obesity.